Seaside Chats

 February 3 - Mission: Iconic Reefs - An Ambitious Plan to Restore 7 Sites in the Florida Keys

-Emergency action is required to change the trajectory of the health of coral reefs in the Keys.
-NOAA and partners have developed an ambitious approach to restore corals at seven ecologically significant sites in the Florida Keys.
+Highlights of an ambitious approach to restore corals at seven ecologically significant sites in the Florida Keys.

 Presented by Sarah Fangman, Sanctuary Superintendent, Florida Keys NMS